silverstripe/cwp/docs/en/04_Performance_Guide/04_Third_Parties.md

 to fall back on, or the ability to mark data as unavailable or hidden if you don't get a successful response.

 An API can fail when you need to send some data to it; for example, contact form submissions may need to be sent to an external CRM.
 In event of a failure you can store this in the site's database and use a queued job to retry later.
+You should consider utilising the [Circuit Breaker Pattern](https://martinfowler.com/bliki/CircuitBreaker.html) to catch API failures before they happen if you can.

 ### When to make API requests